 How do I find pictures?
-There are several possibilities to find pictures: The "simple search" (the search box at the top of every page), the "Advanced search" by systematic use of different boxes or by "Browsing" via subject, person or locality (topicsearch).
+There are several possibilities to find pictures: The "simple search" (the search box at the top of every page), the "advanced search" by using specific fields or the “topic search” by browsing via subject, person or locality.

-What does »topic search« means?
-By browsing via subject, person or locality (=topicsearch) you can find pictures which - when described - were grouped under different subject areas (i.e. "categorized").
-There are two classification systems by subject, one system by person, i.e. an index of all persons to whom the Federal Archives keeps pictures, and two geographical classification systems ("Germany" and "Worldwide").
+What does »topic search« mean?
+By browsing via subject, person or locality (=topic search) you can find pictures that have been assigned to different topic areas (i.e. "categorized").
+There are two classification systems by subject, one system by person (i.e. an index of all persons to whom the Federal Archives keeps pictures) and two geographical classification systems ("Germany" and "world").

 Why should I register?
 You may search without registration.
-For downloading of reproducible pictures registration and information on person-related data are compulsory in order to enable the start of the automated payment procedure.
+For downloading reproducible pictures (as well as creating PDF files) it is necessary to register and provide your personal data in order to enable the automated payment procedure.

 How may I contact you?
-You may contact us by phone or in writing.
-Our address and phone number are available on the page "Contact".
+You may contact us by phone, email or mail.
+Please find our address and phone number on the page "Contact".

-Which are the meaning of abbreviations used in the texts of description of the pictures?
-The following abbreviations are used most frequently: ADN-ZB = Allgemeiner Deutscher Nachrichtendienst - Zentralbild (=News Agency of GDR (East Germany) – Central Still Pictures Service) BArch = Bundesarchiv (=Federal Archives) BPA = Bundespresseamt (=Federal German Press Office) BM = Bundesminister / Bundesministerin (=Federal Minister) EK = Eisernes Kreuz (="Iron Cross"; War decoration) Fs AOK = Fallschirm-Armeeoberkommando (=Higher Army Command for Parachutists) KBK = KriegsBerichter Kompanie (=War Correspondent Company) Lw = Luftwaffe (=Air Force) OKW = Oberkommando der Wehrmacht (=Supreme Command of the Armed Forces) o.Ang. = ohne Angabe (= no information available / unknown) PK = Propagandakompanie (=Propaganda company) RK = Ritterkreuz (="Knight’s cross"; War decoration) Sts = Staatssekretär / Staatssekretärin (=States secretary) UBz = Unser Bild zeigt (=Our picture shows) zbV = zur besonderen Verwendung (=For special use)
+What are the abbreviations in the captions mean?
+The following abbreviations are used most frequently: ADN-ZB = Allgemeiner Deutscher Nachrichtendienst - Zentralbild (=News Agency of GDR (East Germany) – Central Still Pictures Service) BArch = Bundesarchiv (=Federal Archives) BPA = Bundespresseamt (=Federal Press and Information Office) BM = Bundesminister / Bundesministerin (=Federal Minister) EK = Eisernes Kreuz (="Iron Cross"; War decoration) Fs AOK = Fallschirm-Armeeoberkommando (=Higher Army Command for Parachutists) KBK = Kriegs-Berichter Kompanie (=War Correspondent Company) Lw = Luftwaffe (=Air Force) OKW = Oberkommando der Wehrmacht (=High Command of the Armed Forces) o.Ang. = ohne Angabe (= no information available / unknown) PK = Propagandakompanie (=Propaganda company) RK = Ritterkreuz (="Knight’s Cross"; War decoration) Sts = Staatssekretär / Staatssekretärin (=State secretary) UBz = Unser Bild zeigt (=Our picture shows) zbV = zur besonderen Verwendung (=For special use)

 I have additions for a picture description.
 What can I do?
-The Federal Archive describes pictures - where available - with the original text.
-If no original text is available, the picture is described by the archivists of the Federal Archive.
-In view of the large number of pictures, of course it can come to discrepancies in individual cases.
-We are always grateful for notes and additions because of this.
+The Federal Archives describe pictures - if available - with the original text.
+If no original text is available, the picture is described by the archivists of the Federal Archives.
+In view of the large number of pictures, there may of course be inconsistencies in individual cases.
+For this reason we are always grateful for hints and additions.